 in order to make the capturing and prosecuting of pirates more efficient."

 There Is Not One Single Movie that Can Embrace Her Times

-What do a bar room brawl, Queen Elizabeth's pirating privateers and the start of World War I have in common?
-Contracts.
+What do Queen Elizabeth's pirating privateers have to do with Contracts.

 Bar Room Brawls and Duels at Dawn